The Need for Mandatory Predator Identification Training

 Shakeshaft says that schools can create an environment that discourages child sexual abusers.
 “Close supervision, a series of policies and regulations that reduce risk, and the commitment of all staff in a school to protect children — proactively and especially through reporting — can make it difficult for a fixated abuser to groom and abuse children,” states Shakeshaft.

 The team of child sex abuse attorneys at Corsiglia McMahon & Allard believes that anyone with access to students must receive annual training to identify predatory grooming behavior.
 As such, the reporting of suspected behavior to Human Resources is also necessary to ensure the centralization of all information.
-And, at the start of each school year, parents receive clear directions as to how to report their concerns.
+And, at the start of each school year, parents must receive clear directions as to how to report their concerns.

 The responsibility to comply with the law should lie with district superintendents.